UWindsor-Robotics-Tech/Proposed-Constitution/Board.md

     - To make records maintained above available to the Board and to any member of the Board upon request,
     - To publish approved minutes from meetings in a location accessible to the General Members, unless the President or one half of the attendance of the meeting may request the minutes be held privately,
     - To set and implement policies regarding the publication of minutes, but the Board may also make such regulations which shal supersede those in conflict made by the Head of Operations,
-    - To report to the Vice President and the Board, any issues in the operation of the VGDC, and
+    - To report to the Vice President and the Board, any issues in the operation of the UWin Robotics, and
-    - To maintain any additional records necessary for the operation of the VGDC.
+    - To maintain any additional records necessary for the operation of the UWin Robotics.
 3. If the position of Head of Operations may be Vacant, then the Vice President may exercise the above duties and authorities.